-'Humanitarian disaster' looms in Yemen's Marib: official
+'Imminent humanitarian disaster' looms in Yemen's war-torn Marib, official says

 Part of Yemen's conflict-stricken Marib province is facing "an imminent humanitarian disaster", an official from the internationally recognised Yemeni government said on Wednesday.